On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$

 Given this observed discrepancy, we have looked in more detail at the sources in the brightest absolute magnitude bins in both magnitude ranges, and in particular at the possibility that they are contaminated by AGN.

-Some potential AGN candidates might be missed by the X-ray detection because the X-ray observations do not reach $10^{42}\,\,\mathrm{ergs\,s}^{-1} \mathrm{cm}^{-2}$ in all three bands ($0.5 - 10$, $0.5 - 2$ and $2 - 10$ KeV) out to redshift 1.2 (refer to section \ref{sec:2.4.3}).
-Therefore it is possible that there are AGN which are hiding below the X-ray detection limit and are present in our final UVW1 source-list.
-In the construction of the LF, there is a significant potential for AGN contamination at the high luminosities where the number densities are very low.
-So, caution must be taken especially at the bright-end of the LF.
+Some potential AGN candidates might be missed by the X-ray detection because the X-ray observations do not reach $10^{42}\,\,\mathrm{ergs\,s}^{-1} \mathrm{cm}^{-2}$ in all three bands ($0.5 - 10$, $0.5 - 2$ and $2 - 10$ KeV) up to redshift 1.2 (refer to Section \ref{sec:2.4.3}).
+Therefore there may be AGNs which are hiding below the X-ray detection limit and are present in our final UVW1 source-list.
+In the construction of the LF, there is a significant potential for AGN contamination at the high luminosities, where the number densities are very low.
+Therefore, caution must be taken, especially at the bright end of the LF.